learning-zone/javascript-basics/README.md

     <b><a href="#">↥ back to top</a></b>
 </div>

-## Q. How do you convert date to another timezone in javascript?
+## Q 11.10.
+How do you convert date to another timezone in javascript?

 The `.toLocaleString()` method to convert date in one timezone to another.